MelaniaLembo/Global-covariates-REM/README.md

 degenerate logistic generalized additive model from which we are able to recover effects of all kinds of covariates, including global ones.

 __DIRECTORY STRUCTURE__

-simulation_study: contains scripts for the data simulation, model fitting and plotting for the simulation study in Section 4 of the paper.
+-simulation_study: contains scripts for the data simulation, model fitting and plotting for the simulation study in Section 4 of the paper.
-bike_data_analysis: contains the scripts regarding data pre-processing, model fitting and plotting for the analysis of bike shares in Washington D.C presented in Section 5 of the paper
+-bike_data_analysis: contains the scripts regarding data pre-processing, model fitting and plotting for the analysis of bike shares in Washington D.C presented in Section 5 of the paper
-bike_data_sim: contains scripts for a simulated realistic example in the context of bike shares (included in the Supplementary materials of this paper).
+-bike_data_sim: contains scripts for a simulated realistic example in the context of bike shares (included in the Supplementary materials of this paper).